 4. Paradise For Lovers Of Spicy Food – Hotel RRR

 The chicken pepper dry is another popular dish on their menu.
 The restaurant is eco-friendly, and all the food is served on banana leaves.
 If you’ve never experienced eating with your hands from a banana leaf, you should try this once.
-The taste of hot food off of a banana leaf is indescribable and an authentic experience to try at least once.
+The taste of hot food from a banana leaf is indescribable and an authentic experience to try at least once.
 The ever-busy eatery is busier during lunchtime and finding a table is quite difficult.
 But their food is definitely worth the wait.